nanofuzz/nanofuzz/README.md

 ## What's new in v0.4

-- **Python targets:** Test Python functions and export the saved tests to `pytest` for use in CI.
+- **Python targets**: Test Python functions and export the saved tests to `pytest` for use in CI.
+- **More types**: Tuples, Unions, and unique arrays.
 - **Composite input generation**: Random-, coverage-, human-, and opt-in ai-guided input generators are coordinated automatically, so you can start testing with a single button click.
-- **Coverage visualizations**: See in your editor which lines of code were actually executed (and missed) by the generated test examples.
+- **Code coverage visualizations**: See in your editor which lines of code were actually executed (and missed) by the generated test examples.
 - **Stop-and-go testing**: Pause and resume testing runs without losing the accumulated results, pinned inputs, or input generator state.
 - **Project-aware compilation**: NaNofuzz uses the target project's TypeScript compiler and `tsconfig.json` when available.